Itzelmariana/UTA-22-M21-MERN-Book-Search/README.md

 ## Description

-This is a react Book Search App Engine that can keep a list of books to purchase.
+This is a react Book Search App Engine where you can save your favorite books.

 ## Acceptance Criteria